-- The Dystonia Medical Research Foundation Canada conducted a survey to answer this very question (see Real Patients, Real Answers, published in 2017).
-We analysed the results and found there are several challenges including: - The time it takes for a patient to receive a proper diagnosis, due to low awareness in general and even within the medical community.
-In many cases it takes years for someone who is suffering from dystonia to be properly diagnosed. - In fact, a recent survey conducted in 2019 indicated that for 63% of dystonia patients, it took more than one year to receive a proper diagnosis.
-Of those patients, 45% took over four years to receive a diagnosis and 16% took over ten years. - This is due to low awareness of the condition, as well as the fact that there are a limited number of physicians who are familiar and well versed with dystonia. - In addition, individuals who have dystonia continue to report difficulty in finding physicians trained in movement disorders, particularly in more remote communities.
-In many cases they may have to wait months, or even years before an appointment to get treated. - In one survey, we specifically asked the question, what is the biggest challenge you experience with your dystonia?
-The answers were very similar: depression, social anxiety, dealing with pain, having to give up their old life, having to quit work because of their dystonia, mobility.
+The Dystonia Medical Research Foundation Canada conducted a survey to answer this very question (see Real Patients, Real Answers, published in 2017).
+We analysed the results and found there are several challenges including:

+- The time it takes for a patient to receive a proper diagnosis, due to low awareness in general and even within the medical community.
+In many cases it takes years for someone who is suffering from dystonia to be properly diagnosed.
+In fact, a recent survey conducted in 2019 indicated that for 63% of dystonia patients, it took more than one year to receive a proper diagnosis.
+Of those patients, 45% took over four years to receive a diagnosis and 16% took over ten years. - In addition, individuals who have dystonia continue to report difficulty in finding physicians trained in movement disorders, particularly in more remote communities.
+In many cases they may have to wait months, or even years before an appointment to get treated.

+In one survey, we specifically asked the question, what is the biggest challenge you experience with your dystonia?
+The answers were very similar: depression, social anxiety, dealing with pain, having to give up their old life and having to quit work because of their dystonia.